devosoft/Empirical/README.md

 * A powerful set of evolution tools for building Artificial Life or Evolutionary Computation software.
-* A signal-action system that allows for efficient customization of tools, and flexible software that can easily facilitate plug-in functionality..
+* A signal-action system that allows for efficient customization of tools, and flexible software that can easily facilitate plug-in functionality.

 See https://empirical.readthedocs.io/en/latest for more detailed documentation on the available source files.